RobertRuta/GPU_Accelerated_Vicsek/README.md

 # GPU_Accelerated_Vicsek

 This repository is the home of a 3D Vicsek simulation made in Unity with the help of compute shaders.
-The Vicsek algorithm is a very simple set of rules that serve to generate collective bird-like flocking motion.
+The Vicsek algorithm is a very simple set of rules that serve to generate a collective bird-like flocking motion.

 The algorithm is as follows: